syncfusion-content/wpf-docs/wpf/SfDataGrid/Features.md

 <td>
 CellType(ReadOnly property)</td><td>
 ExportCellType</td><td>
 Specifies the cell type by using the ExportCellType enum.
-You can use this property to check the cell type and apply different cell styles based on the cell type.Cell types are as follows:* ExportCellType.GroupCaptionCell* ExportCellType.GroupSummaryCell* ExportCellType.HeaderCell* ExportCellType.RecordCell* ExportCellType.TableSummaryCell<br></td></tr>
+You can use this property to check the cell type and apply different cell styles based on the cell type.Cell types are as follows:<br>* ExportCellType.GroupCaptionCell<br>* ExportCellType.GroupSummaryCell<br>* ExportCellType.HeaderCell* ExportCellType.RecordCell<br>* ExportCellType.TableSummaryCell<br></td></tr>
 <tr>
 <td>
 CellValue(ReadOnly property)</td><td>